slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

 ```

 ### Link Data Context Object
-The link trigger also has access to a data context object which includes information related to the context of the trigger activation.
-This data object can be used to fill the optional input fields of the trigger being activated.
-The data context parameters available to a shortcut trigger are as follows:
+The `data` context parameters available to a Shortcut Trigger are as follows:

 ```ts
   'data.user_id': string,
 	'data.channel_id': string,